CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Model and Method

-In the sum-of-exclusives approach, the selection criteria rules are sensitive to as many exclusive decays as possible in the hadronic final states $X_s$ and $X_d$ of the signal $\bar{B}$, and it also requires a photon from $b \to s/d + \gamma$.
-In contrast to the fully inclusive method, there is no tagging on the other $B$ meson in the $B\bar{B}$ event.
-In addition, the sum-of-exclusives method is sensitive to the $b \to s/d + \gamma$ and results in the measurement of $\bar{B} \to X_s \gamma$ or $\bar{B} \to X_d \gamma$ separately; whereas in the former method the contribution of $\bar{B} \to X_d \gamma$ has to be substracted to obtain the measurement of $\bar{B} \to X_s \gamma$ alone.
-From both approaches, the experimental measurement of $\bar{B} \to X_s \gamma$ with a photon energy cut off between 1.7 and 2 GeV has been given, the most recent value and the theoretical prediction together can be seen in Eq.~(\ref{eq:bsgexp}) and~(\ref{eq:SMbsg}) of Appendix~\ref{appendix:a}.
-Our numerical analysis of $\bar{B} \to X_s \gamma$ is extrapolated from the Aligned 2HDM (A2HDM)~\cite{Borzumati1998}, with the effective Wilson coefficients running from the electroweak scale $\mu_W$ to $\mu_b$.
-The formulas are given from Eq. (\ref{eq:c07}) to (\ref{eq:bsg_final}) in Appendix~\ref{appendix:a}.
+In the sum-of-exclusives approach, the selection criteria rules are sensitive to as many exclusive decays as possible in the hadronic final states $X_s$ and $X_d$ of the signal $\bar{B}$, plus it also requires a photon from the $b \to s/d + \gamma$ decay.
+In a $B\bar{B}$ event, in contrast, there is no other $B$ meson to tag.
+In addition, the sum-of-exclusives method is sensitive to $b \to s/d + \gamma$ de cays and results in the measurement of $\bar{B} \to X_s \gamma$ or $\bar{B} \to X_d \gamma$ observables separately whereas in the former method the contribution of $\bar{B} \to X_d \gamma$ events has to be substracted to obtain measurements of $\bar{B} \to X_s \gamma$ observables alone.
+From both approaches, the experimental BR measurement of $\bar{B} \to X_s \gamma$ decays with a photon energy cut off between 1.7 and 2 GeV has been given, the most recent value of which and the corresponding theoretical prediction can be seen together in Eqs.~(\ref{eq:bsgexp}) and~(\ref{eq:SMbsg}) of Appendix~\ref{appendix:a}.
+Our numerical analysis of $\bar{B} \to X_s \gamma$ is extrapolated from the Aligned 2HDM (A2HDM)~\cite{Borzumati1998}, with the effective Wilson coefficients running from the EW scale $\mu_W$ to the $b$-quark scale $\mu_b$.
+The formulae are given in Eqs. (\ref{eq:c07}) to (\ref{eq:bsg_final}) in Appendix~\ref{appendix:a}.

-While it is clear that measurements of $\bar{B} \to X_s \gamma$ alone will not provide evidence of new physics with the BELLE II data according to Eq.~(\ref{eq:bsgexp}) and~(\ref{eq:SMbsg}), direct CP-asymmetry in this decay may.
+According to Eq.~(\ref{eq:bsgexp}) and~(\ref{eq:SMbsg}), it is clear that the BR($\bar{B} \to X_s \gamma$) measurements alone will not provide any evidence of new physics with BELLE II data, in contrast, the direct CP-asymmetry of this decay would possibly illustrate some new physics hints.
 The direct CP-asymmetry observables for $\bar{B} \to X_s \gamma$ and $\bar{B}\to X_{d} \gamma$ are defined as follows~\cite{Kagan:1998bh}: